luisrrv/Ecommerce-site/README.md

-# El Bicho Store 👕🐛
+# "El Bicho" Store 👕🐛
 ## A mock ecommerce site for people to upload any product with the theme of famous football player Cristiano Ronaldo aka "El Bicho".

 <p float="left">